Queen’s Birthday: 5 Artists Who Have Painted Her Majesty

 ‘At the National Portrait Gallery my pictures bookmarked the entire exhibition of 60 portraits of the Queen – starting with her eyes open and then, at the very end, next to a portrait by Lucian Freud, with her eyes closed.
 Amongst so many iconic artists, I’d just expected my work to be in a corner, so it was surreal and I felt very honoured, especially as they also used my image for the catalogue cover.

-‘Half a million people came to see those light box 3D portraits, which are experiential and can’t be expressed by print, though billions round the world went on to see printed images of the work.
-I still get emails from people saying they’re not royalists but that something about my images touch them.
+‘Half a million people came to see those light box 3D portraits, which are experiential and can’t be expressed by print, though billions around the world went on to see printed images of the work.
+I still get emails from people saying they’re not royalists but that something about my images touches them.
 I like to think I’ve tapped into a spiritual dimension and that capturing the Queen with her eyes closed has a meditative, soulful connection with people.’